riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 Data sources:

   * Wikipedia Views (stats.grok.se and Wikimedia Pageview API).
-    Note that we inherit the term "tag" from Wikipedia Views.
-    All the tag names can be seen on the ["Multiple tags and months"][multi_tag_month_wv] page.
-    To see the Wikipedia pages that comprise the tag, click on the tag name, then click
-    "Submit" to submit a sample query.
-    In the resulting page, there is a table with a column called "Tag name";
-    click the linked tag name to obtain a table with more columns -- one for each Wikipedia page in the tag.

   * Note on stats.grok.se: stats.grok.se is [just a data visualizer][grok_faq].
     Until the beginning of 2015 it used pagecounts-raw, [which][pcr_email]: